dustinpfister/hexo_sitesource/source/_posts/nodejs-axios.md

 For this project I experimented with making a server from the ground up, which I something I do now and then rather than installing [hapi](https://www.npmjs.com/package/hapi), or [express](https://www.npmjs.com/package/express).

-So this is not something that I would use in production, just a custom hack job that I made while experimenting with axios.
+So this is not something that I would use in production, just a custom hack job that I made while experimenting with axios, as I wanted something that I can run that will just respond to requests.

 ```js
 let http = require('http'),